Adaptive Autoguidance for Item-Side Fairness in Diffusion Recommender Systems: Results and Analysis

-\inlinehead{The effectiveness of \ourmethod varies across datasets and metrics.} Under the ML1M setting, which exhibits relatively low sparsity, \ourmethod achieves clear improvements in long-tail exposure, with only a 0.62\% decrease in accuracy and a 12.05\% relative improvement in APLT over DiffRec.
+\inlinehead{Fairness gains often come at the cost of accuracy, but this trade-off is not inevitable.} In most cases, fairness improvement is accompanied by a loss in accuracy, reflecting the difficulty of balancing these objectives.
+However, \ourmethod achieves fairness gains without accuracy loss on Onion, showing that both goals can be aligned under certain conditions.
+Moreover, AG-DiffRec suffers declines in both fairness and accuracy objectives on FTKY and Onion.
+These observations highlight that effective fairness improvement depends on carefully designed guidance mechanisms. \inlinehead{The effectiveness of \ourmethod varies across datasets and metrics.} Under the ML1M setting, which exhibits relatively low sparsity, \ourmethod achieves clear improvements in long-tail exposure, with only a 0.62\% decrease in accuracy and a 12.05\% relative improvement in APLT over DiffRec.
 The concurrent gains in coverage further indicate that the model effectively promotes fairness.
 On FTKY, \ourmethod attains statistically significant improvements in APLT and Cov, demonstrating its ability to promote long-tail items.
 However, the absolute gains remain relatively limited on Gini and $\Delta$Exp.
-On Onion, A2G-DiffRec achieves improvements in both accuracy and fairness.
-This suggests that joint optimization of accuracy and balanced item exposure is feasible under more favorable data regimes.

-\inlinehead{Fairness gains often come at the cost of accuracy, but this trade-off is not inevitable.} In most cases, fairness improvement is accompanied by a loss in accuracy, reflecting the difficulty of balancing these objectives.
-However, this trade-off is neither symmetric nor inevitable. \ourmethod achieves fairness gains without accuracy loss on Onion, showing that both goals can be aligned under certain conditions.
-Moreover, accuracy degradation does not necessarily lead to fairness improvement: AG-DiffRec suffers declines in both metrics on FTKY and Onion.
-This observation highlights that effective fairness improvement depends on carefully designed guidance mechanisms.
+On Onion, \ourmethod improves both accuracy and fairness, suggesting that adaptive autoguidance can enhance item-side fairness without necessarily harming ranking quality.